-Young veteran clutches his knee in pain from a service related injury
+Young veteran clutches his knee in pain from a service related injury, one of the most common disabilities claimed for va benefits

 Legally reviewed by